Replacing or repairing TR-808 switches and pots - and a technique

 a better idea of what is manufactured, and can be manufactured, than

 most folks.
-Yet they have no such switches.
+Yet they had no such switches.
 I think this is

 strong evidence that no such switches are currently being manufactured.